UNPACKING THE CHALLENGES & POSSIBILITIES FOR MIGRATION GOVERNANCE

 Prof. Peter Scholten (Professor Public Administration specialised in the Dynamics of Migration and Diversity Policies, at the Erasmus University of Rotterdam)

 Dr. Naures Atto, Senior Research Fellow, University of Cambridge, PI in H2020–Respond project

 Dr. Susan Rottmann, Assistant Professor, Ozyegin University, PI in H2020–Respond project

 Dr. Veronica Federico, Senior Lecturer, University of Florence, PI in H2020-Respond project

 Soner Barthoma, Respond-Project Coordinator, Uppsala University

 We would be very glad to welcome anyone who would like to attend the conference, but do ask for prior registration.
-Information about registration will be posted here in August 2019.
-Please check back soon.
-In the mean time, please contact either Dr. Naures Atto (email@example.com) or Dr. Susan Rottmann (firstname.lastname@example.org) for more information.
+For questions, please contact firstname.lastname@example.org.